haskell/cabal/Cabal/doc/cabal-package.rst

 In the package description file, lines whose first non-whitespace characters are "``--``" are treated as comments and ignored.

-This file should contain of a number global property descriptions and several sections.
+This file should contain a number global property descriptions and several sections.

 -  The `package properties`_ describe the package